The Mergers & Acquisitions Review: Saudi Arabia

 Developments in corporate and takeover law and their impact

-The Saudi Arabia Ministry of Commerce and the Capital Market Authority (CMA) recently published a draft companies law for public consultation.
+In 2019, the Saudi Arabia Ministry of Commerce and the Capital Market Authority (CMA) published a draft companies law for public consultation.
 There are a number of significant changes under the new proposed law, which offers flexibility in the legal forms of companies and in the management structures thereof as well as wider pathways to manage financial difficulties.
 The draft law also promotes the use of modern technology.

 Additionally, new forms of companies are introduced in the new draft companies law, such as the simple joint-stock company, which can be established by one shareholder, and which provides flexibility in terms of management and governance of the company, including the ability to vest management authorities in a general manager rather than a board of directors.